Blog

 Occasionally I write about something I’ve done or my thoughts on a particular topic.

-A Year of Reading: I grew up reading all the time (thanks, Mom!), devouring series like Harry Potter, Eragon, and The Hunger Games as fast as I could get my hands on them.
+A year of reading: I grew up reading all the time (thanks, Mom!), devouring series like Harry Potter, Eragon, and The Hunger Games as fast as I could get my hands on them.
 As I got older, though, I began replacing reading with other activities like socializing, tinkering with computers, or even just doing homework; by the time I finished my undergrad, I was only reading a non-assigned book every year or two at best.
 Then, during the holidays at the end of 2021, I watched Little Women and spontaneously decided that I should read the book.
 Once I got home from vacation, I dug up my old Kindle, got a copy of Louisa May Alcott’s classic, and started reading.
 By the time I finished, my love of reading had been reignited; I finished 36 books during 2022 and discovered that reading is a wonderful hobby, worth fitting in regardless of how busy my schedule is. [...]

 How I got blocked by the ACM: The amusing story of how trying to be clever got me blocked from accessing all ACM pubications.